Reactions to the Mishima Incident: Right Wing

-Tomeo Sagōya (佐郷屋留雄) considered the actions of Mishima and the Tatenokai to be a "righteous act" (義挙, gikyo), commenting that it "opened the eyes of the Japanese people and opened a breakthrough for the Japanese restoration movement."
+Tomeo Sagōya (佐郷屋留雄) considered the actions of Mishima and the Tatenokai to be a "righteous deed" (義挙, gikyo), commenting that it "opened the eyes of the Japanese people and opened a breakthrough for the Japanese restoration movement."
 Michio Asanuma (浅沼美智雄) also praised Mishima's actions and Geki, saying that "the sincerity of patriotism that runs through the Geki is the very sanity of the nation."

-The Greater Japan Productive Party (大日本生産党, Dai nihon seisan-tō) stated that it "cannot accept in any way" the comments made by Minister of Defense Nakasone and Prime Minister Satō, and harshly criticized the Liberal Democratic Party for abandoning its goal of "Constitutional amendment" despite the party's platform explicitly stating that it has done so and for "consistently resting on its laurels in power since the end of the war, and had been preoccupied with partisan interests."
+The Greater Japan Productive Party (大日本生産党) stated that it "cannot accept in any way" the comments made by Minister of Defense Nakasone and Prime Minister Satō, and harshly criticized the Liberal Democratic Party for abandoning its goal of "Constitutional amendment" despite the party's platform explicitly stating that it has done so and for "consistently resting on its laurels in power since the end of the war, and had been preoccupied with partisan interests."
 They also condemned the party, saying, "The party that is responsible for driving Mishima to his death lies none other than the government, the LDP."